jimhigson/oboe.js/writing/main/2_Introduction.md

 being made at roughly equal intervals rather than a single request and then a rapid burst of 3.

-Stepping out of the big-small tradeoff
+Stepping outside the big-small tradeoff
 --------------------------------------

 Where the domain model contains a series of data, of which ranges are